ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ```

-Once you receive an email saying the job is complete, navigate to your scratch60 space through the shell window on Open OnDemand.
+Once you receive an email saying the job is complete, navigate to your home-space through the shell window on Open OnDemand.
 Within this directory you will find a file called `decoded_example.txt`.
 To quickly see the file contents, use the `cat` command to print the file's contents on the standard output, revealing the decoded message like so:

 ``` bash